WQ-Vincent/RFFNet/README.md

 ```
 `dataset/FAID/test_image_pairs.txt` and `dataset/FAID/val_image_pairs.txt` include the file names of the 256 test pairs and the file names of the 256 validation pairs respectively, following [RIDFnF](https://github.com/CGLab-GIST/RIDFnF).

-The other pairs were used for training our network.
+The other pairs were used to train our network.

 ## Citation